Creative Spirits logo

 Walkabout With Malcolm Douglas

 Malcolm Douglas was one of the first to create outback adventure films in Australia.
-He has a deep connection with the Aboriginal people and has been documenting their traditional life since the early 1960s.
+He had a deep connection with the Aboriginal people and has been documenting their traditional life since the early 1960s.

 Episode guide